 Ranging from 35 to as much as 70 or even 80%, rakia is revered by Bulgarians and people from the Balkans alike.

-The sizzling beverage best enters the mouth in the mountains.
-Why?
-Because you don’t worry about the hangover.
+The sizzling beverage best enters the mouth in the mountains because you don’t need to worry about the hangover.
 The crisp air takes care of that.

 Of course, you can consume the drink anywhere.
 It’s an indispensable part of the culinary menu of the Bulgarians, as well as of many other Balkan countries.

-While the golden-fire rakia is a magnificent helper when you are feeling lonely, it is even more palatable when tasted in the presence of friends.
-People love conversing while sipping tiny mouthfuls and accompanying them by a Shopska salad or pickles (turshiya), depending on the season.
+While the golden-fire rakia is a magnificent helper when you’re feeling lonely, it’s even more delicious when you taste it in the presence of friends.
+People love conversing while sipping tiny mouthfuls and accompanying them with a Shopska salad or pickles (turshiya), depending on the season.

-In this regard, in summer, people consume rakia ice-cold.
-In winter, per contra, it resembles mulled wine since locals warm up the beverage and spice it up with honey, black pepper, and other condiments.
+In summer, people consume rakia ice-cold.
+In winter, it resembles mulled wine since locals warm up the beverage and spice it up with honey, black pepper, and other condiments.
 Bulgarians call it greyana (греяна).

 The powerful drink chills the senses in summer and warms up the body in winter.
-In both occasions, it smoothly uplifts the soul and brings it to another, more relaxed dimension.
+In both cases, it smoothly uplifts the soul and brings it to another, more relaxed dimension.